AlejandroRuete/EbbeNielsen2016/SLWapp/README.md

 0. Else the Step algorithm is equal to the Half-ignorance algorithm.

 ### Authors and Contributors
 Application developed by Alejandro Ruete in Dec 2014.
+Updated in August 2016
 DOI: dx.doi.org/10.5281/zenodo.17593
 ### Licence GNU v.3